alwandp/alwandp/README.md

 ### Hi there 👋

-I'm a person who loves to learn ✨ _Programming_ ✨.

 - 🔭 I’m currently a student at STT Terpadu Nurul Fikri
 - 🌱 I’m currently learning about Web Development
 - 📫 How to reach me: alwandp34@gmail.com